OpenCageData/opencagedata-misc-docs/OpenCage-data-processing-agreement.md

 ### 3. Rights of Data Subjects

-1. the Data Controller is solely responsible for the collecting of all necessary consent from Data Subjects to allow OpenCage to process personal data on its behalf.
+1. The Data Controller is solely responsible for the collecting of all necessary consent from Data Subjects to allow OpenCage to process personal data on its behalf.

-2. OpenCage will, to the extent legally permitted, promptly notify the Data Controller if it receives a request from a Data Subject for access to or deletion of that person’s personal data.
+2. OpenCage will, to the extent legally permitted, promptly notify the Data Controller if it receives a request from a Data Subject for access to, or deletion of, that person’s personal data.
 OpenCage will not respond to a Data Subject request without the Data Controllers prior written consent except to confirm that the request relates to the Data Controller.
 The Data Controller is solely responsible for completing such request as required by law.

 ### 4. Personnel